danielthompson/riddler/README.md

 - Values of `x < 0` are not meaningful.

-- At `x = 0`, there is no center segment and the diagram looks like this:
+- At `x = 0`, the center segment degenerates to a point, and the diagram looks like this:

 ![Graph](/2018-06-01/graph4.PNG)